miaozn/mooc/README.md

 # Practice
-my solutions to some algorithm problems.
+solutions to some algorithm problems.